What Is Inducing Labor?

 - Oxytocin may not be used if tests show that your unborn baby is not getting enough oxygen or food through the placenta.

 Oxytocin will often create regular contractions.
-Once your own body and uterus “kick in,” your doctor may be able to reduce the dose.
-Many women choose to have an epidural block when they are receiving oxytocin.
+Once your own body and uterus "kick in," your doctor may be able to reduce the dose.

 Why Is It Done?